moaazdarsh/moaazdarsh.github.io/Vibrations&Waves/VW.md

 The frequency of the new sound is $\frac{f_1 + f_2}2$, but the frequency of the beat is $|f_1 - f_2|$.
 ### The Doppler Effect
-If either the source of sound or the receiver is moving towards or away from the other then the perceived frequency is different.
+If either the source of sound or the receiver is moving towards or away from the other, then the perceived frequency is different.
 In the case of a moving receiver, it's because the relative velocity between him and the wave is changed, In the case of a moving source, it's because the motion changes the produced wave frequency.
-$$f' = f_0 \cdot  \frac{v_0 \pm  v_r}{v_0 \mp v_s}$$
+$$f' = f_0 \cdot\frac{v_0 \pm~v_r}{v_0\mp v_s}$$
 Where $v_0$ is the wave speed (sound speed is around $343 \; m/s$).

 **Note:** $v_r$ is +ve when the receiver is approaching while $v_s$ is -ve when the source is approaching and vise versa.